 In most cases, it is highly unlikely that a personal representative meets all three of the criteria.
-Most personal assistants likely do not meet the first criteria, as they are under the specific control and direction of their employers at all times.
+Most individuals likely do not meet the first criteria, as they are under the specific control and direction of their employers at all times.
 Furthermore, it is likely that they are exclusive to that employer and as a result, are not working for other employers in the same line of work at the same time.

 Wage and Hour Disputes: Exempt or Non-Exempt?

-Another common issue for personal assistants is whether they are considered “exempt” or “non-exempt” employees.
+Another common issue is whether they are considered “exempt” or “non-exempt” employees.
 Non-exempt employees are those who are required to be paid according to California’s wage and hour laws that dictate things such as minimum wage, overtime, and meal and rest breaks.
 Exempt employees are workers who are exempt from these laws.
 In other words, employers do not have to pay exempt employees overtime or provide rest or meal breaks.

 While almost all salaried employees are exempt, the fact that an employee receives a salary does not necessarily mean that they are exempt.
 There are many different factors that determine whether or not an employee is exempt from wage and hour laws.